 Most champagne is dry and best served after a few hours in the fridge.

 Cava, from Spain, is made in the same way as champagne, undergoing secondary fermentation in the bottle.
 It's usually made from three Catalan grapes: macabeo, xarel-lo and parellada, although some of the large cava producers have started to use chardonnay and pinot noir as well.

 The grapes mostly come from near Barcelona, much further towards the sunny south than the Champagne region.
 They ripen more, so cava is lower in acidity than champagne (and often cheaper).

-Prosecco is usually slightly sweet or ‘off-dry’, light and delicate, and characterised by citrus and apple notes.
+Prosecco, from Italy, is usually slightly sweet or ‘off-dry’, light and delicate, and characterised by citrus and apple notes.

-Most people know that 'champagne' is a protected appellation, but did you know that 'prosecco' is too?
+Most people know that champagne is a protected appellation, but did you know that prosecco is too?
 Any other sparkling wines made from glera grapes (formerly called prosecco), but from outside the Italian designation of origin for prosecco, can’t use the word ‘prosecco’ on the label.
-Unlike many other fizzes, prosecco completes its secondary fermentation in a pressurised stainless-steel tank
+Unlike many other fizzes, prosecco completes its secondary fermentation in a pressurised stainless-steel tank.

 Generally, prosecco is similarly priced to cava and cheaper than champagne.